Turner & Townsend: History

-The company was founded in 1946 as Turner & Ing, a quantity surveying partnership in Darlington, United Kingdom.
-In 1956 the company became Turner & Townsend and opened several additional offices in the UK.
-In 1982 the first international office was opened in Johannesburg.
-Since then the company has expanded globally and now operates from 110 offices in 45 countries.
+The company was founded in 1946 as Turner & Ing, a quantity surveying partnership based in Darlington, United Kingdom.
+During 1956, the company was rebranded as Turner & Townsend and opened several additional offices across the UK.
+During 1982, the company opened its first international office in Johannesburg.
+In 1996, the firm was restructured into Turner & Townsend Group; the subsidiary Turner & Townsend Management Solutions was also created around this time.
+Throughout the 1990s, it set up operations in Asia as well as opened a further five offices across Africa.